LawFinder.news

 The historic Kesavananda Bharati verdict of 1973, which laid down the "basic structure doctrine" of the Constitution, clipped Parliament's widest power to amend the Constitution and simultaneously gave the judiciary the authority to review any amendment on grounds of its violation.

-Speaking at the opening ceremony of the International Convention on Independence of Judiciary at the OP Jindal Global University, CJI Kant said the true brilliance of the Kesavananda majority lay in recognising that what could not be amended was what made the Constitution meaningful – “its just soul, painstakingly designed by our framers under the visionary guidance of Dr B. R. Ambedkar”.
+Speaking at the opening ceremony of an international convention on 'The Independence of Judiciary: Comparative Perspective on Rights, Institutions and Citizens' at the OP Jindal Global University here, CJI Kant said the true brilliance of the Kesavananda majority lay in recognising that what could not be amended was what made the Constitution meaningful – “its just soul, painstakingly designed by our framers under the visionary guidance of Dr B R Ambedkar”.

-“I do not regard Kesavananda Bharati as a mere legal precedent.
+“I do not regard the Kesavananda Bharati case as a mere legal precedent.
 It stands, instead, as one of the most profound affirmations of India's commitment to constitutionalism and the rule of law.

 “It was, in truth, an act of constitutional archaeology: the judges unearthed, from within the four corners of the Constitution, those foundational principles that had always lain embedded in its design, waiting to be revealed by interpretation rather than invention,” CJI Kant said.